tconbeer/sqlfmt-web/README.md

 2. Open a PR to main
 3. When the PR to main is merged, Heroku will automatically deploy the new code to prod

+**Until Heroku gets its act together with a better-scoped Github integration, use `git push heroku main`**

 ### Bumping versions of sqlfmt
 1. Create a new branch
 2. In pyproject.toml, change version of sqlfmt-web to 0.x.0 and bump the dependency on sqlfmt to ^0.x.0